Articles / The 10 Minute Workflow Pick

 A real example

-A service business has a list like this: quote follow ups, scheduling, invoicing, onboarding, and job closeout.
+A service business has a list like this: quote follow-ups, scheduling, invoicing, onboarding, and job closeout.

 What to do after you pick